nereafernandeez/QKD_attacks/README.md

 2) I simulated the SARG04 protocol and the consequences of a THA attack.

 The code is commented but the comments are in spanish since I don't expect a single soul to read these programs (except probably my mom and dad).
-I could, in fact, translate them, but only if I see SOMEONE, literally ANYBODY, reading or needing the code.
+I could, in fact, translate them, but only if I see someone, literally ANYBODY, reading or needing the code.
 Otherwise, it will stay as it is :)

 Anyway, about the programs.
 There are two different programs for each simulation: one of them is the code for a simulation on a classic computer.
 The other one is the exact same simulation but with the code adapted so it can run on one of the IBM online quantum computers.
 I used Qiskit 1.2.4.